Tips for Photographing Alaska Wildlife

 Midnight sun along the Nigu river, Brooks range, arctic, National Petroleum Reserve, Alaska.
 (Patrick J. Endres / AlaskaPhotoGraphics.com)

 In summary, photographing Alaska wildlife is exciting, at times boring, challenging, fascinating, and fun.
-You might not always come away with award-winning photos, but hopefully, you will learn about the land and the wildlife and capture many memorable moments.
-I hope you find these tips for photographing Alaska’s wildlife helpful as you plan your trip to the Greatland!
+You might not always come away with award-winning photos, but you will deepen your connection with the land and the wildlife.
+Plan thoroughly, stay persistent, and enjoy the adventure of photographing Alaska’s wildlife.